 - learn about technologies for removing contaminants from water, and how to effectively use them

 - safely apply chemicals and processes used in water treatment

 - monitor water treatment processes using sampling and laboratory techniques

-- Entry-level employees pursuing a career in water treatment
+- Prospective water treatment plant operators seeking a career in the water treatment industry

 - Engineers and other professionals working in the water treatment industry